 ACX is the online marketplace where professionals connect to make audiobooks.
-Audiobooks are created by professional narrators that follow the Rules for Audiobook Production.
+Audiobooks are created by professional narrators that follow the Audio Submission Requirements.
 That being said, not every type of book may be appropriate as an audiobook.
 Some categories of books rely too heavily on graphics or visual elements.
 So we recommend that you stay away from creating audiobooks out of the following:

 If you have a version of your book in Microsoft Word (or similar software), the program can quickly give you a word count—it’s easy and automatic.
 If this isn’t an option, we recommend that you try these steps: